 In macroeconomic terms, the United Kingdom’s total exported goods represent 15% of its overall Gross Domestic Product for 2019 ($3.131 trillion valued in Purchasing Power Parity US dollars).
 That 15% for exports to overall GDP per PPP in 2019 compares to 16% one year earlier.
 This seems to indicate a relatively decreasing reliance on products sold on international markets for the UK’s total economic performance.

 Another key indicator of a geographical entity’s economic performance is its unemployment rate.
-Britain’s average unemployment rate was 3.814% for 2019, down from 4.075% in 2018 according to the International Monetary Fund.
+Britain’s average unemployment rate was 4.8% in September 2020, up from 3.814% for 2019 according to the International Monetary Fund.

 See also United Kingdom’s Top 10 Imports, United Kingdom’s Top Trading Partners, UK’s Major EU Exports, United Kingdom’s Top 10 Major Export Companies and United Kingdom’s Exported Services